Bukhari Bello

 Bukhari Bello MFR, mni, F.DRI is a Nigerian lawyer, public servant, and human rights advocate known for his work in electoral law reform, constitutional development, and international criminal justice.
-He served as the Executive Secretary of Nigeria's National Human Rights Commission (NHRC) from 2000 to 2006, Chairman of the Federal Road Safety Commission from 2018 to 2023, and held senior legal positions in multiple federal ministries including, Justice, Defence, and Finance.
-Bello was involved in the legal framework of Nigeria’s 1993 presidential election. and participated in the negotiations for the Rome Statute of the International Criminal Court.
+He served as the Executive Secretary of National Human Rights Commission (Nigeria) from 2000 to 2006, Chairman of the Federal Road Safety Corps from 2018 to 2023, and held senior legal positions in multiple federal ministries including, Justice, Defence, and Finance.
+Bello was involved in the legal framework of the 1993 Nigerian presidential election. and participated in the negotiations for the Rome Statute of the International Criminal Court.

 Early life and education

 Bukhari Bello was born in Birnin Kebbi, Kebbi State, Nigeria, on 28 December 1956 to the family of Mallam Muhammadu Bello Wakilin Sha'riah, KBE.
 He obtained his law degree (LL.B Hons) from Ahmadu Bello University, Zaria, and was called to the Nigerian Bar in 1984.
 He completed the National Institute for Policy and Strategic Studies program in 2007, earning the title mni, and later attended the Senior International Defence Management Course at the Naval Postgraduate School in Monterey, California, in 2008.
 Bello is also a Fellow of the International Dispute Resolution Institute (F.DRI).